Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 * **EK** - Endorsement Key.
 Created at manufacturing time, cannot be changed, used for attestation.
 Only used for encryption, not signing.
 * **AIK** - Attestation Identity Key(s)
 * **SRK** = Storage Root Key.
     The root of the key tree structure in a TPM.
-To get any other key in the tre, one has to go through this parent of parents.
+To get any other key in the tree, one has to go through this parent of parents.
     Used for implementing encrypted storage.
 Created after running.
     *  TPM_TakeOwnership ( OwnerPassword, ..)